It started with an elbow.

 “To be honest, I think that stuff is fun for the game – people stay interested in that kind of rivalry,” Reaves said back in October, via Sportsnet’s Eric Francis.
 “You can ask Evander, but I’m sure he likes the little rivalry we have, too.
 I definitely enjoy it.
 I think some healthy hatred is good for any sport.”

-Doughty and Tkachuk have met ten times since the elbow that started it all, and while not every meeting has been notable, the ones that were have kept us wanting more.
-So far, the Kings and Flames have met twice already in 2019-20 with Doughty and the Kings getting the last laugh both times.
+Doughty and Tkachuk have met 11 times since the elbow that started it all, including three times this season as we head into the fourth and final matchup of 2019-20 Wednesday night.
+And while not every meeting over the past few years has been notable, the ones that were have kept us wanting more.

 Here’s a timeline of the war of words — and the jabs, hits, penalties and obscenities — that have made this head-to-head so much fun to watch.